 When you’re ready for the nightlife, simply take the Metro or JR to the entertainment areas of Shimbashi, Akasaka, Roppongi or Ginza shopping area which are all close to the hotel.

-This hotel is the design birth-child of New York–based designer Toni Chi and Japanese designer Shinichiro Ogata – making it an artful blend of modern minimalism meets Japanese ryokan.
+This hotel is the design birth-child of New York–based designer Tony Chi and Japanese designer Shinichiro Ogata – making it an artful blend of modern minimalism meets Japanese ryokan.
 This definitely ticks the box for an Instagram-worthy hotel on the interior, but it doesn’t stop there.

 There are four different types of rooms you can choose from: 1) Standard Room, 2) Bay View Rooms (overlooking Tokyo Bay), 3) Tower View Room (overlooking the Tokyo Tower) and 4) Bay View Suites (overlooking Tokyo Bay with separate meeting and living areas).